paulsump/futurama_quiz/README.md

 - Test exact field data after load.
 - Quiz answer all questions widget test.
 - ResultsPage widget test.
+- More Empty List tests.
-- More bad data.
+- More bad data tests.
-- More bad internet.
+- More bad internet tests.

 ### Ideas

-- Add log for errors - see logError() - not worth the dependency on path_provider yet.
+- Add log for errors - see logError() - not worth the dependency on path_provider yet, let alone a cloud based solution.
 - Click on text to choose answer too (not just radio).
+This might involved a Gesture handler which could cause more problems than it's worth.
 - Tool tips. (not worth the time?)
 - Fry starts big then animates small when haveInfo API.
 (Only worth it for when no internet)